I’ll Bet You’re Famished

 - 1 tablespoon soy or tamari sauce

-- 1 tablespoon fish sauce if desired
+- 1 tablespoon fish sauce (can be omitted for vegetarian version)

 - 1/4 teaspoon Sriracha hot sauce or to taste